Classification & Labelling Inventory

 Fill in your search criteria and read and agree to the legal disclaimer to perform a search.
 See the results table and click on the icon in the View column to see the summary of classification and labelling for a substance.

-The summary of the classification and labelling page will display the harmonised classification and labelling according to CLP criteria if a substance has a harmonised C&L.
+The summary of classification and labelling page will display the harmonised classification and labelling according to CLP criteria if a substance has a harmonised C&L.

 The notifications received from a joint submission in the REACH registration process are also flagged accordingly.